dylanaraps/dfm/README.md

 ### Sort Modes

-There are seven sort modes: Name, Name reverse, Size, Size reverse, Date modified, Date modified reverse, Extension.
+There are seven sort modes: name, name reverse, size, size reverse, date modified, date modified reverse, extension.
 The sort mode can be cycled by pressing '`' (backtick) by default.

-The "Name" sort performs a natural/human sort and puts directories before files.
+The `name` sort performs a natural/human sort and puts directories before files.

 ### Prompt